gvwilson/sensibleadventures/nardica/nardica.md

 Why had Wales wanted her to listen in on the conversation?
 More importantly,
 what was she going to say to Honesty?
-And what was Honesty going to say to *her*?

 She sat down on her bed and pulled out her older's nature book.
 "I wish you could talk,"